Devansh-Upadhyay/mobile-flashcards-module/README.md

 This project was built for Udacity's React Native module - Nanodegree React.

-It is a simple application for android plataform, where the user can: register decks, register cards inside decks and response cards from registered decks.
+It is a simple application for android plataform, where the user can
+1. Register decks
+2. Register cards inside decks & Response cards from registered decks.

 ## Getting start